 – North Cascades National Park Service

 Don’t leave home without travel insurance!
-CLICK HERE for more info.
-Travel insurance will help protect you from any travel disasters or mishaps such as lost baggage, unexpected layover accommodations and financial costs you have paid into your trip.
+Travel insurance will help protect you from any travel disasters or mishaps such as lost baggage, unexpected layover accommodations, and financial costs you have paid into your trip.

 Best Hiking Trails in North Cascades National Park

-The landscape and ecosystems of the park are very sensitive to the planets rapidly changing climate so please do your part to help preserve this precious land.
+The landscape and ecosystems of the park are very sensitive to the planet’s rapidly changing climate so please do your part to help preserve this precious land.
 Stay on the hiking trails, do not climb up rocks or mountains that veer from the trail.
 Pack in, pack out.
-Whatever you bring into the park, including garbage – leave with all that you brought with you.
+Whatever you bring into the park, including garbage – take it with you until you find a garbage.